m0n0ph1/VS2015_HandMadeHero/README.md

 Copyright & Author
 ------------------------------

-[Casey Muratori](http://mollyrocket.com/casey/about.html) is the author of Handmade Hero, this code is created by following the tutorials on [Youtube](https://www.youtube.com/user/handmadeheroarchive).

-You can order the source code [here](https://handmadehero.org/).
+[Casey Muratori](http://mollyrocket.com/casey/about.html) is the author of Handmade Hero, this code is created by following the tutorials on [Youtube](https://www.youtube.com/user/handmadeheroarchive), the complete source code is available from [here](https://handmadehero.org/) for about $15.